qubic/docs.qubic.org/docs/learn/basics/tokenomics.md

 The Qubic team is developing a proposal called Project X, which aims to modify the current tokenomic model.
 The proposed changes include:

-1. **Supply Reduction**: Burning QUBIC to lower the total supply
+1. **Supply Reduction**: Targeting a max supply cap of 200 trillion QUBIC
+2. **Emission Reduction**: Implementing a 15% reduction in emissions, followed by yearly halvings
-2. **Sustainable Financing**: Implementing mechanisms for long-term community effort funding
+3. **Sustainable Financing**: Implementing mechanisms for long-term community effort funding, including the Computor Controlled Fund (CCF)
-3. **Increased Holding Incentives**: Making QUBIC more attractive as a long-term investment
+4. **Increased Holding Incentives**: Introducing QEarn, a community-driven initiative offering yields for staking QUBIC

 The proposed timeline for Project X is as follows:

-- Quorum Approval: Timeline dependent on consensus
 - Core Implementation: Expected by August
-- Smart Contract Proposal and Initial Public Offering (IPO): Targeted for September
+- Smart Contract Proposal and Initial Public Offering (IPO): Targeted for early September
+- First Emission Reduction: Planned for September 25th

 These changes, if implemented, could significantly impact the token's value proposition and the overall economic structure of the Qubic ecosystem.

 ### Conclusion

 Qubic's tokenomics model is designed to create a balanced ecosystem that supports network growth, incentivizes participation, and potentially provides value appreciation for token holders.
 The combination of regular token generation, performance-based distribution, and a burning mechanism creates a dynamic economic system.
+The proposed changes under Project X aim to further refine this model for long-term sustainability and growth.
 As with any cryptocurrency project, potential participants should carefully consider the tokenomic structure and its implications before engaging with the ecosystem.